mharen/mharen.github.io/_posts/2009/2009-07-22-want-some-poop-with-that.md

 An entire can of black beans (undrained), a jar of Grey Poupon and a lot of Mexican food.

 You know the drill—diaper off, wipe, wipe, wipe (holy crap this is taking a lot of wipes), wipe, new diaper on, getting dressed, and wth?
-Yep, that’s crap on the pad, the outside of the new diaper, and…my hand.
+Yep, that’s crap on the pad, the outside of the new diaper, and...my hand.
 Dammit!

 Worry not IRL acquaintances, we practice so much hand washing it’s getting a little ridiculous.
 We are going through those huge bottles of soap-refill fast.